Draw districts by population size

 - Under Select source geography, expand States and choose Maryland_2010.

-- Verify that Select data hierarchy is set to County-Tract-Group-Block.
+- Verify that Select data hierarchy is set to County-Tract-Block Group-Block.

 - Click Next.

 The next window has options to assign demographics.
 Redistricting to equitably balance several demographic groups within the same district can become a time-consuming and complex process.
-For ease of training, you'll limit your work to white and black demographic groups.
+For the purposes of this tutorial, you'll only consider the distribution of the Non-Hispanic White and Non-Hispanic Black demographic groups.

-- Under Select demographics to display, under the Sum column, scroll down and check the boxes for WHITE and BLACK.
+- Under Select demographics to display, in the Name column, expand Standard.

 The United States Census Bureau must adhere to the 1997 Office of Management and Budget (OMB) standards for race and ethnicity.
 Esri Redistricting uses the same language as the United States Census Bureau.